-Additional information and resources can be found at: Title IX Office; Equity, Diversity & Inclusion Office; FSU Police Department; Victim Advocate Program; University Counseling Center; Employee Assistance Program; and University Health Services.
+Additional information and resources can be found at: Title IX Office; Equity, Diversity & Inclusion Office; FSU Police Department; Victim Advocate Program; University Counseling & Psychological Services; Employee Assistance Program; and University Health Services.
 It is my expectation that all members of our community are provided equitable opportunities to succeed and enrich the strength, skill, and character of the University.
 It is also expected that all members of our community will help create a work and educational environment that promotes fairness, respect, and trust, free from discrimination, harassment, or retaliation.
 Behavior that may be considered offensive, demeaning, or degrading to persons or groups will not be tolerated.

 Title IX Frequently Asked Questions

 For an expanded explanation of each answer, please follow the link.

 An umbrella term used to refer to a broad range of sexually inappropriate behaviors prohibited by Florida State University Policy.
 Sexual Misconduct includes all forms of non-consensual sexual activity and unwelcome sexual conduct including: sexual violence (rape/sexual battery/sexual assault); relationship violence (domestic violence and dating violence); stalking; sex- and gender-based discrimination (including gender identity, gender expression, and sexual orientation); sexual harassment; and other forms of sexually exploitative behavior.
 For definitions of sexual misconduct, please see Appendix D of the full Policy.

 Is discrimination based on pregnancy or parental status a type of sex discrimination?

 Yes.
 Additionally, reasonable pregnancy and parental accommodations may be available, upon request.
 For information contact the Office of Equal Opportunity and Compliance.

 Who is protected from sexual misconduct under Title IX?